ePages-de/epages-devportal/_posts/2019/2019-07-25-how-to-generate-mac-addresses.md

 Almost everyone who needs a OUI uses this pattern.
 Last but not least (11) is the locally administered multicast, and also a rare one.

-MAC addresses are commonly written in hex and not binary representation, so let's take a look how our candidates look in hex.
+MAC addresses are commonly written in hex and not in binary representation, so let's take a look how our candidates look in hex.
 First thing, we can ignore the last 4 bits since they do not affect the b0 and b1 bit in hex.
 Also b2 and b3 can be 0 or 1 since they do not matter, but affect the hex representation.